Are you wondering how to track add-to-cart eCommerce events in Google Analytics and WordPress?

-Before we dive into add to cart events, let’s quickly look at eCommerce tracking in Google Analytics 4.
+Before we dive into add-to-cart events, let’s quickly look at eCommerce tracking in Google Analytics.

 Once you set up eCommerce tracking, what will happen is Google Analytics will see that your website is a store, not just an informational site or blog.
 It’ll be able to track your products and sales.
 You’ll be able to track things like which products are viewed the most, which products are bringing in the most revenue, how much visitors tend to spend when they arrive from different channels, and much more.

-So, if you don’t have eCommerce set up yet and you run an online store, it’s definitely worth it to get it going to get those awesome eCommerce metrics, like add to cart events.
+So, if you don’t have eCommerce set up yet and you run an online store, it’s definitely worth it to get it going and get those awesome eCommerce metrics, like add-to-cart events.

-Track Add to Cart in WordPress & Google Analytics 4
+How to Track Add to Cart in WordPress & Google Analytics

-In order to track add to cart events, you’ll need to set up eCommerce tracking in Google Analytics.
-Without using a tool that will do this for you, it’s pretty complicated and involves either coding and a developer or some complicated Google Tag Manager setup.
+In order to track add-to-cart events, you’ll need to set up eCommerce tracking in Google Analytics.
+Without using a tool that will do this for you, it’s pretty complicated and involves either coding and a developer or a complicated Google Tag Manager setup.

 Step 1: Install ExactMetrics

 ExactMetrics is the most powerful Google Analytics plugin for WordPress, without the high costs.
-In addition to the enhanced ecommerce tracking we’re going to be setting up here, you’ll get a whole list of features that will help you grow your business with the help of analytics.
+In addition to the ecommerce tracking we’re going to be setting up here, you’ll get a whole list of features that will help you grow your business with analytics.

-So to start, head to the Pricing page and get started with ExactMetrics at the Pro level.
+To start, head to the Pricing page and get started with ExactMetrics at the Pro level in order to access eCommerce.
 Once you complete checkout, download the plugin.

 Next, upload it to your website.